Install Using Helm

 Run the following command to obtain the latest helm chart:

-Run the following command to install open-appsec together with Ingress NGINX Ingress Controller or Kong and create the open-appsec CRDs which add new K8s resource-types that will be used later for defining the protection policies, log settings, exceptions, user response and more.
+Run the following command to install open-appsec together with Ingress NGINX Ingress Controller, Kong API Gateway, or Apache APISIX API Gateway and create the open-appsec CRDs which add new K8s resource-types that will be used later for defining the protection policies, log settings, exceptions, user response and more.

 helm install open-appsec-k8s-nginx-ingress-latest.tgz \